Bachelor’s degree in forensic accounting programs

 To get a CPA certification, you should successfully pass an exam held by the American Institute of Certified Public Accountants (AICPA).
 Once you are a certified public accountant, you should work for 2 or more years in a forensic accounting role before getting the chance to become a Certified Forensic Accountant (CRFAC).

 Certified Fraud Examiner (CFE)

 A CFE certification can bring you excellent job opportunities.
 First, you would have to become a member of the Association of Certified Fraud Examiners (ACFE) to earn this credential.
 You’d also need to have a bachelor’s degree in accounting or forensic accounting and at least 2 years of experience in related fields such as fraud detection, financial misconduct, auditing, or criminology.

 You can get CIA certification if you pass the Institute of Internal Auditors of North America (IIA) exam.
 By earning this credential, you can access new roles as an internal auditor.
 To enter the exam, you should have at least a bachelor’s degree in accounting or forensic accounting and relevant professional experience in the field.

 With a bachelor’s degree in forensic accounting, you can opt for different career opportunities, ranging from forensic accountant to financial examiner, financial analyst, and internal or external auditor.
 You can also choose if you’d like to join public or private organizations such as law companies, accounting firms, corporations, or government departments and agencies.

-In 2019, auditors and accountants earned, on average, $71,550 per year, according to the Bureau of Labor Statistics (BLS).
-Financial analysts earned $81,550 as median pay, while financial managers could earn up to $129,890.
 Your annual compensation and benefits may vary significantly depending on your education, certifications, professional experience, and the employer you choose.
 Here are some career options you may want to follow.